 The standard outlined by ISO 55000 coupled with the specific approaches outlined in its companion ISO 55001 represents a pathway to achieving high asset values by employing a strategy that can be defined as being the “right thing to do” while featuring a fully documented process that is available for scrutiny and accountable to all stakeholders.

 Included in the standard is a strategic recipe for success outlined in a Simplified Asset Management Plan (SAMP).
 It documents how organizational objectives are to be converted into asset management objectives; the approach for developing an Asset Management Plan and how the plan and the organization will collaborate to support both achievement of the asset management objectives and those of the organization.

 Most organizations lack the specifics outlined above and the results typically reflect departments working at cross purposes with one another by default, not by design.

 Because fleet management or the fleet function “touches” so many of an organization’s outflow of service, the buy-in of all fleet stakeholders is required for success.
-Consequently, any asset management plan must have the support and leadership of senior management, a key tenant of this standard.
+Consequently, any asset management plan must have the support and leadership of senior management, a key tenet of this standard.